-MODESTO (CBS13) – Two people have been arrested for posing as Salvation Army volunteers in Modesto, say police.
+MODESTO (CBS13) - One person was arrested for posing as Salvation Army volunteer in Modesto, say police.

-Khalillah Williams, 25, of Patterson and Domonick Carrie, 25, of Antioch were reportedly outside of the Walmart on Plaza Parkway on Sunday collecting donations with a Salvation Army red kettle when a real volunteer showed up and chased them away and called police.
+Domonick Carrie, 25, of Antioch was reportedly outside of the Walmart on Plaza Parkway on Sunday collecting donations with a Salvation Army red kettle when a real volunteer showed up, chased him away, and called the police.

-Police say the two then went to a second Walmart and tried the same thing when they were caught by police and taken into custody.
+Police say he then went to a second Walmart and tried the same thing when he was caught by police and taken into custody.

 “People are out there giving their hard-earned cash and these people were manipulating the system and taking money by false pretenses,” said Sgt.
 Pat Kimes of the Modesto Police Department.